William Adamson School

-The William Adamson School is an historic, American school building that is located in the West Kensington neighborhood of Philadelphia, Pennsylvania.
+The William Adamson School is an historic school building in the West Kensington neighborhood of Philadelphia, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1988.

 History and architectural features

 Designed by Addison Hutton and built between 1879 and 1880, this historic school is a three-story, four-bay, brick building that sits on a stone basement.
 Created in the Queen Anne style it has two central bays that slightly project and features brownstone sills and lintels and brick piers with brownstone tops.

-It was added to the National Register of Historic Places in 1988.